Viral video: Financial implications

 The web traffic gained by viral videos allows for advertising revenue.
 The YouTube website is monetized by selling and showing advertising.
 According to the New York Times, YouTube uses an algorithm called "reference rank" to evaluate the viral potential of videos posted to the site.
 Using evidence from as few as 10,000 views, it can assess the probability that the video will go viral.
-If it deems the video a viable candidate for advertising, it contacts the original poster by e-mail and offers a profit-sharing contract.
+Before YouTube implemented wide-scale revenue sharing, if it deemed the video a viable candidate for advertising, it contacted the original poster by e-mail and offered a profit-sharing contract.
 By this means, such videos as "David After Dentist" have earned more than $100,000 for their owners.
 One successful YouTube video creator, Andrew Grantham, whose "Ultimate Dog Tease" had been viewed more than 170,000,000 times (as of June 2015), entered an agreement with Paramount Pictures in February 2012 for the development of a feature film.
 The film was to be written by Alec Berg and David Mandel.
 Pop stars such as Justin Bieber and Esmée Denters also started their careers via YouTube videos which ultimately went viral.
 By 2014, pop stars such as Miley Cyrus, Eminem, and Katy Perry were regularly obtaining web traffic in the order of 120 to 150 million hits a month, numbers far in excess of what many viral videos receive.

 Companies also use viral videos as a type of marketing strategy.
 The Dove Campaign for Real Beauty is considered to have been one of the first viral marketing strategies to hit the world when Dove released their Evolution video in 2006.
 Their online campaign continued to generate viral videos when Real Beauty Sketches was released in 2013 and spread all throughout social media, especially Facebook and Twitter.